 - Employee compensation – including wages and benefits such as pension plans and health insurance paid by employers

-- Profit by business– some of the profits go to shareholders (dividends).
-The rest is retained in the company (retained earnings).
+- Profit by business: Some of the profits go to shareholders (dividends), and the rest are retained in the company (retained earnings).

 - Rental income – payments for the use of the property (land).